 3. Ask your date about their future plans and ambitions

-When we meet someone new, it can be easy for us to spend lots of time asking about their past.
+When we meet someone new, it can be easy to spend lots of time asking about their past.
 For example, “Where did you grow up?” is a popular first-date question.
-And, while these kinds of conversations can be useful to help you get to know your date, they can sometimes come across a little uninspired.
+And while these kinds of conversations can be useful to help you get to know your date, they can sometimes feel a little uninspired.

 Instead of asking about your date’s past, why not try switching it up and asking about their future?
 Do they have ambitions that they’re passionate about fulfilling?
 Perhaps they’d like to start their own business someday, or maybe they’d like to move somewhere exotic.